DynamoDB Cache Extension

 TTL Behavior

-- TTL is automatically enabled when the table is created
+- TTL is automatically enabled when the table is created by the extension

 - Expired items are automatically deleted by DynamoDB (typically within 48 hours of expiration)